 Important InformationThis information is for educational purposes only.
 We never invite or suggest the use, production or purchase of any these substances.
 Addiction Resource and it’s employees, officers, managers, agents, authors, editors, producers, and contributors shall have no direct or indirect liability, obligation, or responsibility to any person or entity for any loss, damage, or adverse consequences alleged to have happened as a consequence of material on this website.
 See full text of disclaimer.

 Fentanyl is an opioid most commonly prescribed to people who suffer from severe pain episodes.
 This drug is a Schedule II medication, which means that it has a high potential for abuse.
 Similarly to Morphine and Heroin, Fentanyl activates the receptors in the brain that are responsible for the sensation of euphoria.
 This dangerous substance is almost 50 times more potent than Heroin.

-What are the Factors That Influence the Duration of Fentanyl’s Presence in System?
+Factors That Influence the Duration of Fentanyl’s Presence in System

 It is proven that older users tend to metabolize Fentanyl much slower than younger ones.
 According to Bentley and associates, drug elimination in the group of patients younger than 50 was 265 minutes, and in the panel of patients older than 60, it took 945 minutes.